SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-whatsnew.md

 ![Device profile](/images/users-guide/DeviceManagement/devmgmt-device-profile-details.png)

-For details, see [Device Management > Managing device data > Managing device profiles](/users-guide/device-management#device-profiles) in the User guide.
+For details, see [Device Management > Managing device data > Managing device profiles](/users-guide/device-management#device-profiles) in the *User guide*.

 #### [MTM-27299] NEW FEATURE - Trusted certificates

 Cumulocity IoT allows devices to connect via MQTT protocol using a X.509 certificate for authentication.
 To do so, a certificate must be trusted by Cumulocity IoT.

-For details on how to manage trusted certificates in the UI refer to [Device Management > Managing device data > Managing trusted certificates](/users-guide/device-management#trusted-certificates) in the User guide.
+For details on how to manage trusted certificates in the UI refer to [Device Management > Managing device data > Managing trusted certificates](/users-guide/device-management#trusted-certificates) in the *User guide*.

 ![Trusted certificates](/images/users-guide/DeviceManagement/devmgmt-trusted-certificates-list.png)

-For information on connecting devices using certificates refer to [Device integration using MQTT > Device certificates](/device-sdk/mqtt/#device-certificates) in the Device SDK guide.
+For information on connecting devices using certificates refer to [Device integration using MQTT > Device certificates](/device-sdk/mqtt/#device-certificates) in the *Device SDK guide*.

 ### New Cumulocity IoT Sensor App